espressif/esp-at/docs/en/AT_Command_Examples/TCP-IP_AT_Examples.rst

    Note:

    - ``"192.168.3.102"`` and `8080` are the remote IP address and port of UDP transmission on the remote side, i.e., the UDP configuration set by PC.
-   - ``1112`` is the local port number of ESP device.
+   - ``1112`` is the local port number of {IDF_TARGET_NAME}.
 You can define this port number, or else, a random port will be used.
    - ``2`` means the opposite terminal of UDP transmission can be changed.
-The remote IP address and port will be automatically changed to those of the last UDP connection to ESP device.
+The remote IP address and port will be automatically changed to those of the last UDP connection to {IDF_TARGET_NAME}.

 #.
 Send 4 bytes of data.